Access denied

 Another policy which is favoured by the pharmaceutical industry is the extension

-to offer a greater financial incentive.
+of patents to offer a greater financial incentive.
 The patent system has failed in the

 area of neglected diseases thus far and a further extension is unlikely to change the